Boxure/Boxure/README.md

-d# Boxure
+### Boxure
 A dedicated platform for buying, selling, and trading blind box collectibles containing random figurines or items.
 Whether you're a casual collector or a serious trader, this platform makes managing your collection seamless and fun.

 <h2>Getting Started</h2>

-<p>Install Prettier extension</p>
+Install Prettier extension
 - This will be used to format code after each file is saved
 - Install the prettier extension for your IDE
 - Formatting will be automatically enabled in .vscode/settings.json

-<p>Install ESLint</p>
+Install ESLint
  - This is used before commits to ensure that consistent code patterns are followed throughout the team
  - Install the ESLint extension for your IDE